 How to take it: Eat your (healthy) fats (think wild-caught salmon, chia seeds, walnuts, and grass-fed dairy and meat) and capsules (work with a doctor for correct dosage, but one gram daily of combined DHA and EPA is a good place to start).

-The mystical unicorn of medicinal herbs, this widely studied plant was once considered to have protective powers due to its unique homeopathic properties—and ever since Cara Delevingne told us she slathers it onto her skin, we believe.
+The mystical unicorn of medicinal herbs, St. John's Wort, was once considered to have protective powers due to its unique homeopathic properties—and ever since Cara Delevingne told us she slathers it onto her skin, we believe.
 According to research, the flowering plant helps alleviate mild to moderate depression without the scary side effects associated with prescribed antidepressants.
 So what’s the rub?
 Scientists aren’t entirely sure how St. John’s Wort works in the disease’s treatment, though the most conclusive evidence suggests that it helps increases the availability of the neurotransmitters serotonin, dopamine, and norepinephrine to the brain, which in turn, keeps us happy and healthy.

 How to take it: Capsules, teas, tablets, and topically, via waters, lotions, and powders.